-Ranjeet Kumar Agarwal Takes Over as ICAI President for Council Year 2024-25
+Ranjeet Kumar Agarwal takes over as ICAI President for council year 2024-25

 He was elected to the 23rd, 24th and 25th Central Council of the ICAI 3 times in a row.
 Agarwal is also a Company Secretary and DISA from ICAI.

-Currently, ICAI has about 4 lakh members and over 8 lakh students.
+Currently, ICAI has about four lakh members and over eight lakh students.